Soviet submarine tender Magadansky Komsomolets: Development and design

 The project of the submarine tenders was developed in the central design bureau "Baltsudoproekt" under the leadership of the chief designer V. I. Mogilevich.
 The main observer from the Navy was Captain 1st Rank G.V.
 Zemlyanichenko.
 The construction of the lead ship was completed in Nikolaev at the Black Sea shipyard in 1958.
 In total, seven tenders of Project 310 were built for the Soviet Navy in 1958–1963.

 Don-class submarine tenders had a total displacement of 7,150 tons, and 5,030 tons when empty.

-Main dimensions: maximum length - 140 m, width - 17.67 m, draft - 5.6 m.
-Two-shaft diesel-electric main power plant with a capacity of 4,000 hp, which provided the ship with a full speed of 16 knots.
-The cruising range reached 3,000 nautical miles (at a speed of 12.5 knots), autonomy - 40 days.
+Two-shaft diesel-electric main power plant with a capacity of 4,000 hp, which provided the ship with a top speed of 16 knots.
+The vessel had a maximum cruising range of 3,000 nautical miles (at a speed of 12.5 knots) with an endurance of 40 days.
 The crew consisted of 350 people, including 28 officers.

-They could serve four submarines of Project 611 or Project 613.
-The equipment of the floating base was capable of providing navigational and emergency repair of the hull, mechanisms and weapons and storage of 42 533-mm torpedoes in a special room.
+A Don class could tend to four submarines of Project 611 or Project 613.
+The equipment of the tender was capable of providing navigational and emergency repair of the hull, mechanisms and weapons and storage of 42 533-mm torpedoes in a special room.
 A 100-ton crane was housed at the bow of the ship.

-The defensive armaments of the ships consisted of four single-barreled 100-mm artillery mounts B-34USMA and four 57-mm twin installations ZIF-31 with the Ryf control radar, the sonar station was not provided.
+Defensive armament consisted of four single-barreled 100-mm artillery mounts B-34USMA and four 57-mm twin installations ZIF-31 with the Ryf control radar, the sonar station was not provided.
 After modernization, on two ships, instead of two aft 100-mm installations, a take-off and landing pad was equipped for basing one Ka-25 helicopter.
-On the last floating base of the series, the Osa-M air defense missile system was installed.
+On the last vessel of the series, the Osa-M air defense missile system was installed.